spydx/equinor-ctf-2024/writeups/web/Shop 6/Iku-toppene/README.md

 };
 ```

-Otherwise, one could simply send the following request to invoke a Server Action with arbitrary parameters
+If there was no such middleware, one could have simply sent the following request to invoke a Server Action with arbitrary parameters (not that it really matters, since we could call the Server Actions using Forms and requests for bounded actions anyway):

 ```
 POST / HTTP/2